 - Basic understanding of companion diagnostic development.

-- Knowledge of consenting of human subjects and human sample management requirements
+- Knowledge of consenting of human subjects and human sample management requirements as per GCP and GLP

 Note to External Recruiters: Our Human Resources department manages all open positions and candidate recruitment.
 We kindly ask that recruiters not contact employees or hiring managers directly to present candidates or solicit business.
 Please note that we will consider failure to comply with this request when determining whether to enter into a professional relationship with a recruiting agency.
 Please also note that submission of unsolicited resumes does not create any obligations for Shattuck Labs, implied or otherwise.